Race relations: In the United States

-In the 1970s, some sociologists sought to replace the notion of race relations with the notion of racial oppression.
-For example, the 1972 book Racial Oppression in America by Bob Blauner challenged the race relations paradigm.
+In the 1970s, some sociologists in America sought to replace the term race relations with racial oppression, because that was the better notion of what race meant in that period.
+For example, the 1972 book Racial Oppression in America by Bob Blauner challenged the race relations paradigm on negative effects, he explained that the source of the problem between races is not because of some naturally inherent racial animosity but is deeply rooted in the way societal systems are or the society is organized and structured.